openstack-archive/congress/README.rst

   resources.

 * The desired cloud state can also change over time.
-For example, if a security vulnerability appears in Linux version X, then all machines with version X that were ok in the past are now in an undesirable state.
+For example, if a security vulnerability is discovered in Linux version X, then all machines with version X that were ok in the past are now in an undesirable state.
 A version number policy would detect all the machines in that undesirable state.
 This is a trivial example, but